 There are as many versions of the Russian beet soup borscht as there are cooks.
-In Galina Belogubova's vibrant version, shredded beets and carrots are cooked with grape tomatoes and chicken for a satisfying main-course soup.
+This one stands alone.

 - 1 medium yellow onion, chopped

 - 4 packed cups thinly sliced green cabbage

 - 3 medium white potatoes, peeled and cut into ½" pieces

 - 2 medium beets, peeled and coarsely shredded

 - 1 large carrot, peeled and coarsely shredded